Must-Know Basics to Improve Your Tablet Drawing Experience

 There is more to drawing tablets than just drawing.

-There are side switches on the side of the pen, function keys on the tablet itself, and on-screen controls that you can use by selecting specific buttons and function keys.
+For example, on a Wacom tablet there are switches on the side of the pen, function keys on the tablet itself, and on-screen controls that you can use by selecting specific buttons and function keys.

 These buttons and function keys are usually used to set up shortcut keys.